 The new rules

-- An initial ‘sift’ of all claims and responses will be made by a Judge to decide if a claim or response should be ‘struck out’ and to decide what case management orders are necessary to get the case ready for a hearing.
+- An initial ‘sift’ of all claims and responses will be made by a Judge to decide if a claim or response should be ‘struck out’ and to decide what case management orders are necessary to get the case ready for a hearing

 - Case-management discussions and pre-hearing reviews will be combined into ‘preliminary’ hearings.
 Preliminary hearings will conduct the ‘sift’ and also explore the possibility of settlement or alternative dispute resolution to avoid the case going to Tribunal.

 From 29th July 2013 claimants will be required to pay a fee in order to lodge an Employment Tribunal claim and a further fee will be payable in order for the claim to proceed to a hearing.
 Claims made on or after the 29th July will attract these new fees.
-Claims already in the system before this date will not attract any fees.
+Claims already in the system before this date won’t attract any fees.

 The following fees will apply: